google/skia/site/user/api/SkPaint_Reference.md

 };</pre>

 <a href="#SkPaint_TextEncoding">TextEncoding</a> determines whether text specifies character codes and their encoded
 size, or glyph indices.
-Character codes use the encoding specified by the<a href="undocumented#Unicode">Unicode</a> standard.
+Characters are encoded as specified by the<a href="undocumented#Unicode">Unicode</a> standard.

 Character codes encoded size are specified by <a href="undocumented#UTF_8">UTF-8</a>, <a href="undocumented#UTF_16">UTF-16</a>, or <a href="undocumented#UTF_32">UTF-32</a>.
-All character encodings are able to represent all of <a href="undocumented#Unicode">Unicode</a>, differing only in the total storage required.
+All character code formats are able to represent all of <a href="undocumented#Unicode">Unicode</a>, differing only in the total storage required.

 <a href="undocumented#UTF_8">UTF-8</a> (<a href="undocumented#RFC">RFC</a> 3629)encodes each character as one or more 8-bit bytes.